A History of Leadership

 At that time in history, hospitals were seen as places of last resort.
 However, this group sought to create a world-class hospital that provided high quality care for all, regardless of their ability to pay.
 Their dream was realized when All Saints Hospital – the legal predecessor to Saint Luke's – was opened at 10th and Campbell streets in 1885.

 The hospital moved twice before opening at it current location in 1923.
-Today's facility hardly resembles the orginal structure.
+Today's facility hardly resembles the original structure.
 Thanks to community support, the hospital has expanded over the years to accommodate new technology and the needs of a growing community.

 We are grateful to the generations of donors who have continued Saint Luke's rich tradition of private support – and helped to advance care for patients today and in the future.